Exclusive: The NBA Player, the Congressman and the Epstein Files

 And so what I should probably just tell you, finally, is that for more than a year now, I've been thinking about one specific piece of this story, a video, that I am guessing you've already seen.

-The footage, shot in November of 1992, before Trump opened the resort as a club, shows the future president surrounded by cheerleaders for the Buffalo Bills and Miami Dolphins, capturing Trump's fun-loving bachelor lifestyle for an appearance on Faith Daniels' NBC Talk Show.
+The footage shot in November of 1992, before Trump opened the resort as a club, shows the future president surrounded by cheerleaders for the Buffalo Bills and Miami Dolphins, capturing Trump's fun-loving bachelor lifestyle for an appearance on Faith Daniels' NBC Talk Show.

 We're going to get great ratings in your show.
 After a while, Trump goes to greet three new guests, among them the financier Jeffrey Epstein.

-Come on in, George Sam.
+Come on in, go inside.

 More than a decade before his guilty plea on state prostitution charges.
 Donald Trump knew the cameras were there.